karinamunro/The-Qube-Puzzle/README.md

 2. Clone or download the repository.

 3. Change into the repository directory.
+   `cd "<path-to-repository-directory>"`

-4. Install the dependencies.
+5. Install the dependencies.
    `pip install -r requirements.txt`

-5. Run the game.
+6. Run the game.
    `python the_qube_game_thesis.py`

 ## Instructions